Hormonal Health

 Ever feel like your body is sending mixed signals, with late periods, sudden breakouts and a bloated belly that won't budge?
 While it might be tempting to brush it off as stress or just bad luck, these subtle changes could be your body's cry for help.
 Over time, symptoms like irregular cycles, acne and unexplained bloating can begin to add up, affecting both physical and emotional well-being.
 These are some of the most common PCOS symptoms that many women experience long before a diagnosis is made.
 Left unaddressed, these changes may progress and become more disruptive to daily life.

-In this blog, we’ll break down the symptoms you shouldn’t ignore, especially if they’re starting to pile up.
-Many women ask, what are the first signs of PCOS, and when should they seek medical advice?
+In this blog, we'll break down the symptoms you shouldn't ignore, especially if they're starting to pile up.
 PCOS affects more than 20% of women of reproductive age, yet astonishingly, up to 70% of those affected remain undiagnosed worldwide.
-Early identification can prove crucial, since initial symptoms may emerge during puberty, erratic menstrual cycles, acne or sudden weight gain warrant age-appropriate guidance.
-Let’s help you understand, when it comes to PCOS, what’s normal, what’s not and what to do next.
+Early identification can prove crucial, since initial symptoms may emerge during puberty.

 Understanding PCOS and its early warning signs